davidfeng88/CollisionViz/README.md

 ## Features
 The user can select the date and the start time of the visualization.

-The current map time and collisions' time range are shown.
+The current map time and time range of the collisions are shown.

 The user can click on map icons to see the collision details (shown in [Info Windows](https://developers.google.com/maps/documentation/javascript/infowindows)).
 Only columns with non-zero values are shown.